leetcode-python-java/leetcode-python-java/README.md

 `Rails.application` is an important object in Rails.

-And you'll only have one `Rails.application` in one puma process.
+And you'll only have one `Rails.application` in one Puma process.

-Multiple threads in a puma process shares the `Rails.application`.
+Multiple threads in a Puma process shares the `Rails.application`.

 ## Part 2: config
 The first time we see the `config` is in `./config/application.rb`.